-Ray Collins has been a TV anchor, reporter, producer, and news director.
+Ray Collins anchors the news on ABC 7, WWSB-TV, in Sarasota, FL.
+Over the past 30 years, Ray has been a TV anchor, reporter, producer, and news director.
 He has also been a radio DJ, talk-show host, and sportscaster.
 He co-authored a manual on media training, covered the pro tennis tour and is regularly published in magazines–including a cover story for a national magazine.
 His work as a travel writer has taken him to Hawaii, Napa Valley and some of the best resorts in Florida.
 He’s a frequent master of ceremonies for nonprofits and has hosted hundreds of events–from the Plaza Hotel in Manhattan to the Ritz Carlton in Sarasota.

-Ray appears each evening on Sarasota’s ABC7.
-Prior to this, he was co-host of WTVT-TV‘s “Good Day Tampa Bay Weekends” and Sarasota Bureau Chief for Fox 13 News.
+Prior to joining ABC 7 in 2013, Ray was co-host of WTVT-TV‘s “Good Day Tampa Bay Weekends” and Sarasota Bureau Chief for Fox 13 News.

 Before that, he was Main Anchor of the evening news at WTVR-TV in Richmond, Virginia.
 He interviewed then-Governor Bush, covered a Presidential debate in North Carolina, and provided live updates from the 2000 Inauguration on Capitol Hill.
 He also appeared nationwide on C*SPAN as a panelist for Gubernatorial and U.S. Senate debates.
 Ray went to New York to cover Ground Zero, to Northern Virginia to cover the Sniper Shooting Spree and to New Orleans to cover the Virginia Tech Hokies in the Sugar Bowl.
 He also attended a Richmond-based case in the U.S. Supreme Court.
 Ray was a frequent guest host on WMAL-AM in Washington, DC and WRVA-AM in Richmond.